PrestaShop/docs/src/content/1.7/modules/testing/resources.md

 {{% /notice %}}

 #### Multishop
-In case you want to run your action for a specific shop or shop group, you have two optionnal parameters ``--id_shop=<id>`` and ``--id_shop_group=<id>`` which modify the current shop context before calling the actual command.
+In case you want to run your action for a specific shop or shop group, you have two optionnal parameters ``--id_shop=<id>`` and ``--id_shop_group=<id>`` which modifies the current shop context before calling the actual command.

 ### Configuration

 This feature allows an automatic configuration of your module but DOES NOT display the configuration page.

-This feature targets any developers who would like to test its modules after an installation without having to pass the configuration screen, or an agency who has a generic configuration to set on every shops.
+This feature is intended for developers wishing to test their modules after an installation without having to pass the configuration screen, or a PrestaShop agency who has a generic configuration to set on every shops.
 With only one command, we expect a module to be totally functional for tests or production.

 If we reuse the previous command, we could expect something like this: